wadefagen/waf.cs.illinois.edu/collections/_covid-analysis/index.md

 {% include_relative _charts/tests-UIUC-pctUS.html %}
 </div>

-This page will present data-forward collegiate analysis of Big-10 data in a way that allows you to nerd out with the underlying data while providing context to the on-going pandemic that is impacting college campuses everywhere.
+This page presents data-forward collegiate analysis of Big-10 data in a way that allows you to nerd out with the underlying data while providing context to the on-going pandemic that is impacting college campuses everywhere.

 <br>